talkind/givit/README.md

 implemted with Django the following components:

-1. Demand controller-manage the friends requests and the demand DB.
+1. friend app: manage the friends requests anf the friends feed
-2. Found controller-get updates from found-DB mange the verification and coordination procces.

-3. Gatherer Controller:
+2. Gatherer app:
    - automated system that will iterate the relevant sites(firat step Agora site second step facbook groups).
    - get requests from the Demand DB and updete the found DB.
    - operate details: we open vm in google cloud and using crontab run our script every hour, how create json file with our new searches.

-DB- TBD.
+3. coordinate app: manage the coordinations of approved items

 ## Frontend